seltf/shape-game/CODEBASE_DOCUMENTATION.md

 - Pulls nearby enemies toward center
 - Deals damage on contact
 - Self-destructs after 5 seconds

+**Minion**
+- Friendly unit spawned by summon_minion upgrade
+- Follows player and maintains distance (60px)
+- **Maintains spacing from other minions** (40px minimum distance with repulsion)
+- Attacks nearby enemies within range (120px)
+- Fires simple projectiles at enemies (12px/frame speed)
+- Has 600ms attack cooldown between shots
+- Persists for entire game session

+**MinionProjectile**
+- Simple projectile fired by minions
+- Travels in straight line at constant velocity
+- Despawns after 3 seconds or when off-screen
+- Deals 1 damage to basic enemies, reduces tank health by 1
+- Awards same XP as player projectiles (1/3/7 based on enemy type)
+- Cannot bounce or chain like player projectiles

 **Key Methods in All Entities:**
 - `update() -> bool`: Returns True if entity should persist, False to despawn